lifadev/archive_aws-lambda-go-shim/README.md

       └── mypackage.zip
   ```

-- **Dockerize** – The `dockerize` target runs our Docker image and executes the rest of the build process inside it.
+- **Dockerize** – The `docker` target runs our Docker image and executes the rest of the build process inside it.

 - **Build** – The `build` target builds your code with the [plugin build mode][golang-mode].
 Feel free to customize
   build flags.